gh-andre/KeePassFont/README.md

 to make KeePass readable, it would render all other applications unusable because of the system-wide excessive scaling.
-In addition to this, the advice given with regards to not using the _Accessibility_ settings is counterproductive, as these settings play very important role in scaling font size in many applications, such as File Explorer or Chrome.
+In addition to this, the advice given with regards to not using the _Accessibility_ settings is counterproductive, as these settings play a very important role in scaling font size in many applications, such as File Explorer or Chrome.